y-johnson/LEGv8-Disassembler/README.md

 	> program.
 This is an R instruction.
 The opcode is 11111111110.
 > * HALT: This is an added instruction that triggers a DUMP and terminates the emulator.
 This is an R instruction.
 The
 	> opcode is 11111111111

+### Disclaimer

+The above code was authored by y-johnson (henceforth "I") for the purposes of a grade in Computer Science 321: "Computer Architecture" by Dr. Jeremy Sheaffer.
+It is provided for the explicit purpose of showcasing work.
+Usage of this code for any reason, especially that of a grade in the selfsame course, is not prohibited but not recommended due to academic dishonesty.
+I am in no way liable for any cases of plagiarism and dishonesty concerning academics and also do not guarantee proper functionality.